pdefusco/CDE_Tour_ACE_HOL/step_by_step_guides/english.md

 ##### Job Run
 An individual job run.

+##### CDE User Interface

-Next, familiarize yourself with the CDE Landing page.
+Now that you have covered the basics of CDE, spend a few moments familiarizing yourself with the CDE Landing page.
 Scroll down to the CDE Virtual Clusters section.

 ![alt text](../img/cde_lp_1.png)